Schools are where mental health concerns are often first noticed.

 A: I was frustrated.
 I have lived in rural Iowa my entire life and believe it is a great place to raise my children.
 But families in rural communities lack access to critical children’s services.
 As a psychiatric provider, I have listened to the frustrations and felt the despair of many families over the years.
 That anguish is what motivated me to try and make a difference.

 Q: Why is this needed?

-A: There is a growing and unmet need for children's mental health services for within rural communities.
+A: There is a growing and unmet need for children's mental health services for within both rural and urban communities throughout the state.
 New models of care are necessary to better meet these needs.
 Our technology platform allows us to connect psychiatric providers with school districts, improving access for children in rural Iowa.